alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 #### GetCyclePhasesDescription (languageTag) -> (phasesDescription)

-Get added information about the phases which are supported by the appliance.
+Get addtional information about the phases which are supported by the appliance.
 It is used to communicate to controller the names and descriptions of the vendor-defined phases supported by the appliance, so they can be available by the remote controller.
 In principle standard phases have standard names and descriptions which are defined at specification level, anyway the method can be give information